Billingegroup/group_git_workflow/README.md

    ```

 # Step 5: Add, commit and push
 1. Before your edits, checkout to a new branch.
-Since creadting a branch is free on
+Since creating a branch is free on
    github, it's **suggested** to keep every branch as granular as possible.
 1. It's also recommended never to edit your local master.
 Always make a branch and edit that.
 Later you will merge it back into master.
-1. Start your edits with your favorite editor (we recommand `PyCharm`).
+1. Start your edits with your favorite editor (we recommend `PyCharm`).
 1. After your edits, commit them to your local git repo.
 To check current working history:

    ```